Private, in person addiction therapy in San Francisco's Mission District, near Potrero Hill, SoMa, and Dogpatch.

 Grief is a common response to loss, even the loss of a habit, especially when one has built their identity around a particular behavior.

-Often the challenges solved and the situations that became tolerable through use of alcohol, drugs, or sex come to the surface and need to be addressed in a new way.
-People get high to feel more or to feel less, to intensify their experience or to numb, depending on the circumstances.
+In recovery, the challenges met and the situations tolerated through use of alcohol, drugs, or sex come to the surface and need to be addressed in a new way.

 There are leaps to be made, defenses to shed, and new experiences of self to be examined.